pre-srfi/time-objects/TimeObjects.md

 Returns a time object of type `time-duration` representing the time between between *time1* and *time2*.
-It is an error if time1 and time2 are of different time types.
-A new time object is created.
+It is an error unless time1 and time2 are both TAI and UTC.

-`add-duration` *time1 time-duration -> time*
+`add-duration` *time time-duration -> time*

-Returns the time resulting from adding *time-duratio*n to *time*.
+Returns the time object resulting from adding *time-duratio*n to *time*.
-The result has the same type as *time*.
+The result has the same type as *time*, which must be TAI or UTC.

-`subtract-duration` *time1 time-duration -> time*
+`subtract-duration` *time time-duration -> time*

-Returns the time resulting from subtracting *time-duratio*n from *time*.
+Returns the time resulting from subtracting *time-duration* from *time*.
-The result has the same type as *time*.
+The result has the same type as *time*, which must be TAI or UTC.

 ## Conversion